ShiZhan/minidc-tutorial/README.md

 Then VMs should be re-created to apply new keys.

-## 3 Virtual Machine Cluster
+## A Small cluster of virtual machines

-Project resides in current directory, refer to [Vagrantfile](./Vagrantfile).
+All 3 VMs reside in current directory, refer to [Vagrantfile](./Vagrantfile).

+1 controller VM locates in [Vagrantfile](controller/Vagrantfile).

-## Scale Out to 4 Physical Hosts with 120 Virtual Machines
+## Scale Out to multiple physical hosts with 120 Virtual Machines

 Refer to [swarm120/Vagrantfile](swarm120/Vagrantfile).